 - Starbucks coffee shops use over 93 million gallons of milk per year.
 This would be enough to fill 155 Olympic-sized swimming pools.
 Additionally, they use 2.3 billion paper cups annually.g

 - The name Starbucks was inspired by a character in the novel Moby Dick.
-The owners almost named their coffee shop Pequod, another character in the novel.g
+The owners almost named their coffee shop Pequod, after the whaling ship in the novel.g

 -- Posted August 14, 2012

 a “Caffeine Blast.”
 Live Science.
 September 29, 2011.
 Accessed July 22, 2012.